chrizog/someipy/service_interface.md

 When accessing `value`, the numeric literal can be directly assigned.

-## Nesting Structured Datatypes
+## Nesting Structured Data Types

-someipy also allows nesting structured datatypes that derive from `SomeIpPayload`.
+someipy also allows nesting structured data types that derive from `SomeIpPayload`.
 We will add another struct `Version` containing a `major` and `minor` version field:

 ```python
 @dataclass